python-elective-kea/fall2023/docs/_sources/exam.rst.txt

 The flow of the exam flow be as:

 Some weeks before the oral exam you will have to hand in a synopsis describing what you will present in connection with the different exam topics.
-The abstract should be maximum one page long and should follow the `Exam Synopsis Template <notebooks/exam_synopsis_template.md>`_
+The synopsis should be maximum one page long and should follow the `Exam Synopsis Template <notebooks/exam_synopsis_template.md>`_

 Oral exam
 *********

-You draw a topic from the topic cards.
+You draw a random topic from one of three topic cards.
 For 10 minutes you will present what you have prepared for this specific topic.
-After that for 15 minutes, I (Claus) will ask you questions mainly within the same topic.
+After that for 12 minutes, I (Claus) will ask you questions mainly within the same topic.
-In the end of the exam, if the censor needs clarifications on your answers, he might ask you to elaborate on an already asked question.
+In the end of the exam, if the censor needs clarifications on your answers, she might ask you to elaborate on an already asked question.

 Good advice:
 ************